-Cabinet Paint Vs. Stain: What’s The Better Choice?
+Cabinet Paint Vs Stain: What’s The Better Choice?

+Cabinet Paint vs Stain?
 Cabinet paints are a better alternative as compared to cabinet stains.
 Painted cabinets appear smooth.
 Thus hiding the wood’s grain.

 People often get confused between the two options as both have a set of predetermined qualities which set each other apart.
 The differences between the two will be elaborated below on the basis of cost, durability, appearance, and maintenance.